 When we examined Google results 18 months ago, there were far fewer published District Learning Plans.
 More learning communities are documenting their approach to learning in detail.
 A growing number of Learning Plans are moving beyond traditional statements on attendance, conduct, exam requirements and “excellence”.
 Corcoran Unified District provides a detailed plan of what 21st Century learning will look like across its schools.
 Decisions on technology, school design, and teacher professional development logically flow on from the Learning Plan.

-Authentic 21st Century learning is more about how learners use technology and other resources; less about which technologies they use. ’21’st Century learning’ is a problematic idea.
+Authentic 21st Century learning is more about how learners use technology and other resources; less about which technologies they use. ’21st Century learning’ is a problematic idea.
 It implies that learning before the millennium was traditional or insufficient.
 It suggests that learning over the past decade or so has improved just because technology has progressed.
 That is simply not the case in many places.
-Some schools in the 80s and 90s, without the 21st Century technology, were more engaged in practices currently described as ’21st Century learning’ than schools that currently tout the phrase.
+Some schools in the 80s and 90s were more engaged in practices described as ’21st Century learning’ than schools that currently tout the phrase.
 In other words, many school communities across the world applied 21st Century learning approaches in the 20th Century, obviously before 21st Century technologies were invented.
 Arguably, ‘ 21st Century learning’ has become a handle for technologists, marketeers, bureaucrats and media who are bereft of the deeper arts of effective pedagogies and change management.
 Shiny, funky technology can turn the clock in either direction.

 With all the #edtech social media buzz, technology conference seduction and vendor Webinar hype, it is no wonder that more than a few well-meaning educators pressed to come up with improved test scores have simply assimilated the latest, shiny 21st Century technology into their 20th Century pedagogical landscape and called it 21st Century learning.
 The explosive uptake of Interactive Whiteboards on the back of GFC stimulus funding is arguably a case in point.
-No matter how many slick infographics, high-quality ‘videotorials’ or catchy listorials are published through industry or conference sponsorship, authentic 21st Century learning will always come back to the approach to learning.Does your school, district, college, university, ministry or department of education or private education consortium have a detailed, documented Learning Plan?
+No matter how many slick infographics, high-quality ‘videotorials’ or catchy listorials are published through industry or conference sponsorship, authentic 21st Century learning always comes back to the approach to learning.Does your school, district, college, university or department of education or consortium have a detailed, documented Learning Plan?
 World Mosaic is currently interviewing education leaders to support them in developing and executing effective 21st Century Learning Plans.
+Contact us.